thatdevsherry/historia/README.md

 ## How it works (Simple Edition)

 The only part it does itself is the parsing and creation of temporal queries.
 The connection and execute functions just call the sqlite3 functions.
+It's like that kid that copies others work and pretends he did it.

 ### Table Creation

 You enter a query to create a table.
-The module looks at disgust on how bad you named the table and columns.
+The module looks in disgust on how bad you named the table and columns.
 It then creates another table (the history one) with two additional columns, **valid_from** and **valid_to**.

 ### Manipulation

 When you enter queries for inserting/updating or deleting, it automatically parses your query and creates a temporal query from it and executes both of them using python's sqlite3 module.
+(I'm saying this quite often now)

 ### Fetching

 When you enter a select statement, it looks if you used a temporal clause like AS OF.
 If you don't, it runs the normal query and gives you the result from temporal table (current/NOT THE HISTORY ONE).
-If you do enter a temporal clause, it parses it and uses really complicated equations e.g. a > b and b < c and returns the result from history_table.
+If you do enter a temporal clause, it parses it and uses really complicated equations e.g. (a > b AND b < c) and returns the result from history_table.

 ## Status